Music Festival Toys and Games

 Well, for starters, because toys and games are fun.
 Duh.

-Music Festival Toys and Games bring people together, create friends, and allow us to act like kids again, which is ultimately one of the best excuses for attending a music festival in the first place.
+Music Festival Games and Toys bring people together, create friends, and allow us to act like kids again, which is ultimately one of the best excuses for attending a music festival in the first place.

-So here is our list of the best music festival toys and games for your next festy:
+So here is our list of the best music festival toys and Music Festival Games for your next festy:

 Light-Up Bocce Ball

 This quickly became our favorite music festival toy when we first discovered it.
 Bocce is a simple festival game to

 With Light-up Bocce, there are no limits to when and where you can play – let your imagination run wild and take Bocce through the festival!
 Just don’t hit anyone along the way!

 Dunk-A-Roo is a do-it-yourself game that anyone can easily put together at a music festival campsite.
 All you need is a cooler filled with ice water, which is pretty readily available first thing in the morning before it’s been restocked with beer.
 First thing in the morning is the best time to play Dunk-A-Roo, incidentally.
 (Note: “First thing in the morning” is a very subjective term.
 Who is to say when your morning starts?!)